 The potential cons to an open listing depend on who you work with.
 For example, suppose you don’t choose the right agency(s).
-In that case, you may end up with unqualified buyers (lookie-loos) who are just curious about your property and are not interested in buying it.
+In that case, you may end up with unqualified buyers (looky-loos) who are just curious about your property and are not interested in buying it.
 This can get frustrating and become a potential energy drainer.
 Sometimes buyers may see that you’ve listed on multiple agencies and think: “They might be having a hard time selling this home,” and try to get themselves into a better deal.
-Lastly, because the brokers are competing with one another to find a buyer rather than the greatest price, you might not get offers in the price range you hoped for.
+Lastly, because the brokers compete to find a buyer rather than the most incredible price, the most excellent get offers at a different price than you hoped.

 Exclusive Listing Pros

 The pros of an exclusive real estate agent listing heavily rely on who is your real estate broker.
 An exclusive agent will hopefully spend more time and effort marketing your home because there is a guaranteed chance of receiving a commission.
-In theory, because you are working exclusively with only the broker, they should help screen potential buyers so that you only show your property to qualified individuals.
-You could receive help getting your house ready for sale if written into your contract.
+In theory, because you are working exclusively with only the broker, they should help potential screen buyers so that you only show your property to qualified individuals.
+If written into your contract, you could receive help getting your house ready for sale.
 This could include suggestions for temporary furnishings and help to redecorate.

 Exclusive Listing Cons

 There can be a lot of cons to an exclusive real estate agent listing.
 For example, selling your property with only one agent may take longer because you have a smaller pool of potential buyers.
 It can be more expensive because your contract with the agency is legally binding.
-You will have to wait until the existing agreement expires or pay a penalty to dissolve the arrangement if you decide to switch agents for any reason.
-You must establish and maintain a good rapport with your agent, as you will need to establish frequent communication.
-Your agent should inform you about who has been seeing your home and whether any offers have been made.
+You will have to wait until the existing agreement expires or pay the penalty to dissolve the arrangement if you decide to switch agents for any reason.
+You’ll need to establish and maintain a good rapport with your agent, as you will need to establish frequent communication.
+Your agent should let you know who has been seeing your home and whether any offers have been made.

-Which kind of real estate agent will you choose?
+Which kind of real estate agency will you choose?